TypeScript OSDK migration guide (1.x to 2.0)

 2. Instantiate a new TypeScript OSDK 2.0 client.

-3. Modify your project's query calls.
-This should be focused on updating the syntax of calls and tweaking the handling of return types as needed.
+3. Modify your project's query calls, focusing on updating the syntax of calls and tweaking the handling of return types as needed.

 5. Migrate object types.